trustoverip/ctwg-terminology-governance-guide/spec/design.md

 ### Wrap up

 Isn’t the magic word "Criteria" a bit cruel?
 It might snatch average human beings in the heart of their weakness: understanding others.
-Yet "mutual understanding" is needed to be able to formulate criteria.
+Yet "mutual understanding" is needed to be able to formulate suitable criteria.

 ### Move forward